 In fact, the skin continues to do a pretty good job at restoring itself until you hit 30.
 It’s at this time that your skin’s life cycle begins to slow, causing more flaws to appear on the skin’s surface.
 By the time you hit 50, your skin takes nearly 40 days to regenerate, resulting in a rough, uneven, older-looking complexion.

 Exfoliation involves scrubbing the skin with an abrasive.This abrasive could be a rough cloth or loofah, or body/facial scrubs (with ground-up kernels, nut shells, sugar or salt, etc).
-The Tea Tree Facial Nut Scrub that I use on my face every day is made with ground up nut shells (the pits).
+The Tea Tree Facial Nut Scrub that I use on my face 2-3 days a week, is made with ground up nut shells (the pits).
 I find this formula is rough enough to keep my skin clear and soft and significantly reduces any flaking from the old acne scars I have on my cheeks.

 Some people may find that a milder scrub, like my Mild Jojoba Facial Scrub will do the trick.
 This scrub is made with jojoba beads (natural wax formed into small beads) and is a much milder form of exfoliation – which is important if you suffer from large whiteheads (you don’t want to pop them while exfoliating!) or are fighting excessive redness (using a scrub that is rougher than you need can increase redness!).